In 2014, all dairy industry majors of the country, along with the Indian Dairy Association, resolved to observe 26th November as National Milk Day.

 India produced 22% of the total world milk

 In 2018, India produced 186 million tonnes of milk, which was 22% of that year’s global total milk production of 843 million tonnes, according to the UN’s Food and Agriculture Organization (FAO).
 Milk output grew 5% over 2017 levels in India, while it was just around 1% in the European Union and the US.
 The last five decades have seen the tide turning for India, which accounted for just 5% of the world’s milk production in 1970.
 This growth is expected to sustain in the coming years; the Niti Aayog says India will produce 300 million tonnes of milk by 2022.

 The nationwide per-capita availability of milk also rose from 225 grammes per day in 2001-02, to 375 gm/day in 2017-18, although this varies widely by region.
 The increased consumption of milk and milk products, which are typically rich in protein, is also associated with better incomes and nutritional access in developing countries like ours.

 India’s biggest milk-producing states, according to 2017-18 data from the National Dairy Development Board, are Uttar Pradesh, Rajasthan, Madhya Pradesh, Andhra Pradesh and Gujarat.

 Dairy industry is a source of livelihood for millions

 The dairy industry is both an economic engine and a source of livelihood.
 About 80 million rural households are engaged in milk production, with a high proportion comprising landless, small and marginal farmers.
 Country’s milk production has grown by 6.4% annually in the last 4 years, well above the global growth rate of 1.7%.

-Dairy exports are also seen as a huge untapped opportunity for India, which currently accounts for only 0.01% of the world dairy export market.
+Dairy and milk products exports are also seen as a huge untapped opportunity for India, which currently accounts for only 0.01% of the world dairy export market.

 India’s focus on milk production is reflected in its livestock profile